vytautasmatukynas/Python-Web-Scraping-2/README.md

 # Python-Web-Scraping-2
+My first web scraping and automation script with Selenium and Python.

 Simple app that scrape data from "www.aruodas.lt", fills up search form and creates .txt file with found houses in Lithuania.